decodingahmed/copilot-product-owner/GETTING_STARTED.md

 **Be conversational and honest:**
 - Answer questions thoroughly but naturally
 - Say "I'm not sure" if you don't know something
-- Ask Copilot to explain if a question is unclear
+- Ask the ProductOwner to explain if a question is unclear
-- Let Copilot guide you through the exploration
+- Let the ProductOwner guide you through the exploration

 **Example conversation:**

 ```
 You: "I want to build a task management app"

-Copilot: "Great!
+ProductOwner: "Great!
 Let me understand your idea better.
 What specific
 problem with existing task management tools are you trying to solve?"

 You: "Most task apps are too complex.
 I want something simple that just
 focuses on daily priorities"

-Copilot: [Saves your answer] "That's helpful!
+ProductOwner: [Saves your answer] "That's helpful!
 Who is your target user?"

 You: "Busy professionals who get overwhelmed by feature-heavy apps"